thaitype/kubricate-website/docs/v1/guide/tutorials/working-with-secrets.md

 **Why this matters**

 * You separate **what secrets exist** from **how they’re implemented**.
-* Later, your stacks can simply say: “I need `my_app_key`” — without caring whether it’s coming from `.env`, Vault, or which Secret type it’s rendered as.
+* Later, your stacks can simply say: “I need `DATABASE_URL`” — without caring whether it’s coming from `.env`, Vault, or which Secret type it’s rendered as.
 * Switching from `.env` to Vault or from Opaque to ExternalSecret doesn’t change your stack code — only this setup file.

 Next, let’s see how to use these declared secrets inside a stack.